Einshoj/10-steps-to-Python-Windows-10/Readme.md

 Next, Python should be added to your PATH.

 4. Open a new IDLE window (Press Windows key and search "IDLE").
+⋅⋅1.
+Should IDLE not be installed, you can search for 'Python' instead and enter the app which should be called 'Python 3.x (32-bit)'
+⋅⋅2.
+From there, keep following the steps below

 5. Type in the following:
 	```python